Folk psychology: Intentionality

 When perceiving, explaining, or criticizing human behaviour, people distinguish between intentional and unintentional actions.
 An evaluation of an action as stemming from purposeful action or accidental circumstances is one of the key determinants in social interaction.
 Others are the environmental conditions or pre-cognitive matters.
 For example, a critical remark that is judged to be intentional on the part of the receiver of the message can be viewed as a hurtful insult.
 Conversely, if considered unintentional, the same remark may be dismissed and forgiven.

-The folk concept of intentionality is applied in the legal system to distinguish between murder and manslaughter.
-It is also used to distinguish between intentional and unintentional behaviour in several sports, where intentional fouls are punished more harshly than ones deemed to be unintentional.
+The folk concept of intentionality is used in the legal system to distinguish between intentional and unintentional behavior.
+When looking at an individual, there is an unconventional way of explaining behavior in law.
+By looking at behaviors and expressions, folk psychology is used to predict behaviors that have been acted out in the past.

-The importance of this concept transcends almost all aspects of everyday life: with empirical studies in social and developmental psychology exploring perceived intentionality's role as a mediator for aggression, relationship conflict, judgments of responsibility blame or punishment.
+The importance of this concept transcends almost all aspects of everyday life: with empirical studies in social and developmental psychology exploring perceived intentionality's role as a mediator for aggression, relationship conflict, judgements of responsibility blame or punishment.

 Recent empirical literature on folk psychology has shown that people's theories regarding intentional actions involve four distinct factors: beliefs, desires, causal histories, and enabling factors.
 Here, beliefs and desires represent the central variables responsible for the folk theories of intention.

 Desires embody outcomes that an individual seeks, including those that are impossible to achieve.
 The key difference between desires and intentions is that desires can be purely hypothetical, whereas intentions specify an outcome that the individual is actually trying to bring to fruition.

 In terms of beliefs, there are several types that are relevant to intentions—outcome beliefs and ability beliefs.
 Outcome beliefs are beliefs as to whether a given action will fulfill an intention, as in "purchasing a new watch will impress my friends".
-Ability consists of an actor's conviction regarding his or her ability to perform an action, as in "I really can afford the new watch".
+Ability consists of an actor's conviction regarding their ability to perform an action, as in "I really can afford the new watch".
 In light of this, Heider postulated that ability beliefs could be attributed with causing individuals to form goals that would not otherwise have been entertained.